flyteorg/flytesnacks/cookbook/type_system/README.rst

    * - bytes/bytearray
      - binary
      - Not Supported
-     - Let us know if this is an interesting usecase.
-But you can currently support this using your own transformers.
+     - Let us know if this is an interesting usecase that you can currently support using your own transformers.
    * - complex
      - NA
      - Not Supported
-     - Let us know if this is an interesting usecase.
-But you can currently support this using your own transformers.
+     - Let us know if this is an interesting usecase that you can currently support using your own transformers.
    * - datetime.timedelta
      - Duration
      - Automatic